emanuelefavero/typescript/README.md

 npm install --save-dev @types/library-name
 ```

-> Tip: VSCode will often suggest installing types for libraries you use, so you can just click on the suggestion to install them.
+> TIP: VSCode will often suggest installing types for libraries you use, so you can just click on the suggestion to install them.

 ## Template Literal Types